Introduction to Azure Email

 Third-party solutions, such as SendGrid, provide email services on Azure that may be integrated into solutions to meet a variety of use cases.
 For example, we can use the SendGrid Email Delivery Service on Microsoft Azure if we need a low-cost, low-maintenance solution and also have an Azure subscription.

 From an email standpoint, Microsoft blacklists all Azure IPs; therefore, sending emails from Azure via SMTP without a relay does not guarantee that they’d be received at the other end.
 As a result, we could see that none of our email traffic, both inbound and outbound, was getting anywhere.
-In general, Azure’s email sending relies on a third-party SMTP relay service.
+Azure’s email sending generally relies on a third-party SMTP relay service.
 The most popular and recommended option for this is SendGrid.
-There are numerous examples and documentation available on how to combine Azure and SendGrid to post emails.
-At the same time, we have the option of using another SMTP relay-compatible solution: Elastic Email, Mailjet, SocketLabs.
+Numerous examples and documentation are available on combining Azure and SendGrid to post emails.
+At the same time, we can use another SMTP relay-compatible solution: Elastic Email, Mailjet, and SocketLabs.

 How to Send an Azure Email?

 SendGrid is arguably the most used email service for sending emails from Azure.
-Because they’re used to be a free plan with a monthly restriction of 25,000 emails for Azure subscribers, SendGrid and Azure have become extremely popular.
+The popularity of SendGrid and Azure has soared due to the availability of a free plan for Azure subscribers, which includes a monthly limit of 25,000 emails.
 Although the free plan is no longer available in the Azure interface, Microsoft verified that a free membership with a daily limit of 100 emails is still available.

 The following are some of SendGrid’s most prevalent features and functions: